A Dog shedding short hair is never a pleasant experience. Your house will be full of hair which can be embarrassing.

-In order to eliminate unnecessary shedding, you should start by addressing the dry skin problem.
+To eliminate unnecessary shedding, you should start by addressing the dry skin problem.
 You can do this by getting your house a humidifier.

 Improve your dog’s diet

-Your dog’s diet will affect his overall health and therefore it is important to make sure that he feeds on a balanced diet every day.
-Even though buying dog food can be such a task, it is easier than preparing.
-However, the quality of the food matters a lot.
+Your dog’s diet will affect his overall health; therefore, it is essential to ensure that he feeds on a balanced diet daily.
+Even though buying dog food can be a task, it is easier than preparing.

-Dog owners who feed low-quality feed to their dog may have more shedding complaints than others.
-It does not have to be the most expensive type of dog food but cheap foods are discouraged.
-Alternatively, you may opt to prepare homemade foods for your dog instead.
+Dog owners who feed low-quality feed to their dogs may have more shedding complaints than others.
+It does not have to be the most expensive dog food, but cheap fares are discouraged.

 Vacuum your house regularly